SpareCores/sc-www/README.md

 - NG_APP_SENTRY_PROFILE_SAMPLE_RATE (default to 0)
 - NG_APP_SENTRY_ENVIRONMENT (default to "development")
 - NG_APP_SENTRY_RELEASE

+The server-side (runtime) environment variables for sending emails (e.g. on the contact form) are:

+- SMTP_HOST
+- SMTP_PORT
+- SMTP_USER
+- SMTP_PASS
+- CONTACT_FORM_TO
+- CONTACT_FORM_FROM
+- POW_SECRET_KEY: the secret key for signing the the Proof of Work (POW) challenges to deterrent spam bots

 If you need to update the Keeper SDK, use the `generate-api(-prod)` script.